drj11/pypng/man/ex.rst

 A further colour example illustrates some of the manoeuvres you have to perform in Python to get the pixel data in the right format.

-Say we want to produce a PNG imag with 1 row of 8 pixels, with all the colours from a 3-bit colour system (with 1-bit for each channel;
+Say we want to produce a PNG image with 1 row of 8 pixels, with all the colours from a 3-bit colour system (with 1-bit for each channel;
 such systems were common on 8-bit micros from the 1980s).